tr0pical1nternet/tetras/README.md

 # tetras
-An isometric landscape proliferated with chromatic radiation
+A generative isometric landscape proliferated with chromatic radiation.

+Relies on [Snap.svg](snapsvg.io) and CSS animation